Licinius: Conflict with Constantine I

 In 316, a civil war erupted between Licinius and Constantine, in which Constantine used the pretext that Licinius was harbouring Senecio, whom Constantine accused of plotting to overthrow him.
 Constantine prevailed at the Battle of Cibalae in Pannonia (8 October 316).
-As a result of this defeat Licinius named Valerius Valens as his co-emperor (whom he originally intended to replace Constantine), only for Licinius to suffer a humiliating defeat on the plains in the Battle of Mardia (also known as the Battle of Campus Ardiensis) in Thrace which occurred either in late 316 or early 317.
+Licinius rebuilt his army with the help of Valerius Valens, who was made co-emperor with the intention that he should eventually replace Constantine.
+The rivals met again on the plains of Thrace in late 316 or early 317, and Licinius suffered a humiliating defeat in the ensuing Battle of Mardia (also known as the Battle of Campus Ardiensis).
 The two emperors were reconciled after these two battles and Licinius had his co-emperor Valens killed.

 Over the next seven years, the two imperial colleagues maintained an uneasy truce.
-Licinius kept himself busy with a campaign against the Sarmatians in 318, but temperatures rose again in 321 when Constantine pursued some Sarmatians, who had been ravaging some territory in his realm, across the Danube into what was technically Licinius's territory.
-When he repeated this with another invasion, this time by the Goths who were pillaging Thrace under their leader Rausimod, Licinius complained that Constantine had broken the treaty between them.
+Licinius kept himself busy with a campaign against the Sarmatians in 318, but tensions rose again in 321 when Constantine pursued a band of Sarmatians, who had been ravaging territory in his realm, across the Danube into what was technically Licinius's territory.
+When Constantine did the same again — this time pursuing Goths who were pillaging Thrace under their leader Rausimod — Licinius complained that he had broken the treaty between them.

 Constantine wasted no time going on the offensive.
 Licinius's fleet of 350 ships was defeated by Constantine's fleet in 323.
 Then in 324, Constantine, tempted by the "advanced age and unpopular vices" of his colleague, again declared war against him and having defeated his army of 165,000 men at the Battle of Adrianople (3 July 324), succeeded in shutting him up within the walls of Byzantium.
 The defeat of the superior fleet of Licinius in the Battle of the Hellespont by Crispus, Constantine's eldest son and Caesar, compelled his withdrawal to Bithynia, where a last stand was made; the Battle of Chrysopolis, near Chalcedon (18 September), resulted in Licinius's final submission.
 In this conflict Licinius was supported by the Gothic prince Alica.
 Due to the intervention of Flavia Julia Constantia, Constantine's sister and also Licinius's wife, both Licinius and his co-emperor Martinian were initially spared, Licinius being imprisoned in Thessalonica, Martinian in Cappadocia; however, both former emperors were subsequently executed.
 After his defeat, Licinius attempted to regain power with Gothic support, but his plans were exposed, and he was sentenced to death.
 While attempting to flee to the Goths, Licinius was apprehended at Thessalonica.
 Constantine had him hanged, accusing him of conspiring to raise troops among the barbarians.